syednuman42/Syed-Numan-Portfolio/README.md

-### Conclusion - Based on the features we were able to distinguish five main clusters of countries which are suprisingly good for an unsupervised model!
+### Conclusion - Based on the features we were able to distinguish five main clusters of countries which are suprisingly good for an unsupervised model !